47.6 F

 Surovell pointed out that the vacant parking lot at Tysons Galleria, owned by Lerner Enterprises, would also meet the criteria when his bill was presented to the Senate last week.
 The parcel of land at 8025 Galleria Drive , formerly known as Lerner Town Square , has been approved to be developed, but it has been primarily used in recent years for Circuses, and other Special Events.

-Tysons will replace Richmond in the state’s law, where voters rejected two casino referendums.
+Tysons will replace in the state’s law, where voters rejected two casino referendums.
 Virginia’s capital was removed last year from the list eligible localities after the second refusal in the general election of 2023.

 NEWSLETTER SIGNUP